Wilhelm Steinitz - Father of Modern Chess

 The idea of a World Championship had been around for a long time.
 Whoever was the best in the world at any point would be hailed as the world champion but there was no official title.
 Steinitz worked with the American Chess Congress to devise such a championship and set rules and regulations for it.
-He then beat Zukertort in 1886 to hold the first title.
+He then won it in 1886 to become the inaugural champion.

 He was much more than a champion.
-He was the first to understand the positional science of chess.
+He was the first to codify the positional science of chess.
 The consistent principles of how pieces worked together on the board.
-It was through the discovery and early development of these concepts that Steinitz became known as 'the Father of Modern Chess'.
+It was through the discovery and early development of these concepts that Steinitz became known as the Father of Modern Chess

 His father was a hardware retailer and like their neighbors the family had no luxuries.
 When Steinitz was 12 he learned to play chess from a school friend.
-At this stage of his life chess was just a childhood pastime.
+Chess was just a childhood pastime at this stage of his life.
 He would not get serious about it until some years later.

 He had designs on a career as a journalist and traveled to Vienna to study maths and pursue his career writing for publications.
 It was there that his interest in chess was rekindled as he hustled for money in the Viennese cafes.